openmeteo/enhydris/doc/general/install.rst

 [5] setuptools and pip are needed in order to install the rest of the Python modules; Enhydris does not actually need it.

-[6] PIL is listed in :file:`requirements.txt` together with the other Python modules.
-However, in contrast to them, it can be tricky to install, and it is therefore usually better to not leave its installation to :command:`pip`.
-It's better to install a prepackaged version for your operating system.
+[6] PIL is not directly required by Enhydris, but by other python modules required my Enhydris.
+In theory, installing the requirements listed in :file:`requirements.txt` will indirectly result in :command:`pip` installing it.
+However, it can be tricky to install, and it may be better to not leave its installation to :command:`pip`;
+it's better to install a prepackaged version for your operating system.
 It must be compiled with libfreetype support.
 This is common in Linux distributions.
 In Windows, however, the `official packages`_ are not thus compiled.
 One solution is to get the unofficial version from http://www.lfd.uci.edu/~gohlke/pythonlibs/.
 If there is any difficulty, Pillow might work instead of PIL.

 .. _official packages: http://www.pythonware.com/products/pil/